Writing-for-me/test/otherthing.md

 claim that Mao 'effectively painted the world in black and white, banishing diversity, difference, or considerations of civil liberty.'
-Instead of a reductionist simplification of the situation in China, Mao offers a detailed analysis that outlines the complex structure of social relations in China at the time and, based on this, a means to handle them to promote the proletarian political unity of the people while working to resolve contradictions in a non-antagonistic manner.
-In addition, in 'On the Correct Handling of Contradictions Among the People' Mao is also criticizing those who would use the repressive aparatus against the people instead of the democratic method of discussion and debate.
+Instead of a reductionist simplification of the situation in China, Mao offers a detailed analysis that outlines the complex structure of social relations in China at the time.
+Based on this analysis, he provides a means to promote the proletarian political unity of the people while working to resolve contradictions in a non-antagonistic manner.
+In addition, in 'On the Correct Handling of Contradictions Among the People' Mao is criticizing those who would use the repressive apparatus against the people instead of the democratic method of discussion and debate.
 11 years later in a meeting with Red Guard leaders and members of the Central Group of the Great Proletarian Cultural Revolution Mao reiterates this point, '“April 14” [one of the Red Guard Factions] has a